 - 1 teaspoon vanilla extract

 - Cut up a large peach and rinse your blueberries.
-Mix all of your dry ingredients in a 13×9 oven safe baking dish. *See note.
+Mix all of the dry ingredients in a 13×9 oven safe baking dish. *See note.1 large fresh peach, 1 cup fresh blueberries, 2 cups old fashioned rolled oats, 1 teaspoon baking powder, 1 teaspoon cinnamon, 1/2 teaspoon kosher salt

-- Crack the egg into the baking dish, pour in the milk, maple syrup and vanilla extract.
+- Crack the egg into the baking dish, pour in the milk, maple syrup and vanilla extract.2 cups unsweetened almond milk, 1 medium egg, 1/4 cup maple syrup, 1 teaspoon vanilla extract

 - Mix everything together with a fork.